The City of Yarra has obligations to:

 Streets Alive Yarra estimates that the budget required to deliver effective networks of safe travel infrastructure is $10 million per year over 10 years.
 This is equivalent to spending $102 per year for each of Yarra’s ~ 98,000 residents, and is an order of magnitude higher than what we are spending now.

-Independent justification for a budget of $10m per year can be collated by tasking Council Officers (or a consultant) to develop a costed plan to build a Yarra Principal Footpath Network and a Yarra Principal Bicycle Network over 10 years.
-This task could be completed as part of the development of an Integrated Transport Strategy.
+Independent justification for a budget of $10m per year can be collated by tasking Council Officers to cost the implementation of an Integrated Transport Plan by 2030.

 Sourcing $10m per year

-The City of Yarra has a budget of over $200 million per year, including revenue of $30 million from our streets, so a budget of $10 million per year should be realistic, especially to implement the primary mission of government, which is to protect the public.
+The City of Yarra has a budget of over $200 million per year, and raises $30 million each year from our streets, so a budget of $10 million per year for safe & active transport is realistic.
 If extra revenue is required, then various options are available now.
 For example, if a new class of ‘Flexible Parking Permit’ was created and 1,000 units were sold for $10,000 each then Yarra would raise an extra $10m per year.

 The truth about a city’s aspirations isn’t found in its vision.
 It’s found in its budget.
-Yarra should acknowledge its obligations to maintain a functioning city and protect the public; and execute on these obligations by allocating an annual budget of $10m for active transport and local area place making.
+Yarra should acknowledge its obligations; and execute on those obligations by allocating an annual budget of $10m for active transport and local area place making.